Proud of UAE [email protected] [email protected] +97142500251 97142500251+ +971507869887 971507869887+ WhatsApp

 Court escalation should be approached carefully, especially in high-value, complex, or legally sensitive disputes.

-Our VAT Dispute Services Include
+Our VAT Dispute and Appeal Services

-- Initial case review and dispute viability assessment
+• Initial case review and dispute viability assessment

-- Review of the FTA decision, penalty notice, or assessment
+• Review of the FTA decision, penalty notice, or assessment

-- Review of the reconsideration outcome and procedural position
+• Analysis of the reconsideration outcome and procedural position

-- Preparation of dispute strategy and document checklist
+• Preparation of dispute strategy and document checklist

-- Drafting and organizing the objection file
+• Drafting and organising the objection file

-- Support with Arabic documentation requirements and coordination
+• Arabic documentation support and coordination

-- Liaison and follow-up on procedural requirements
+• Liaison and follow-up on procedural requirements at each stage

-- Support with court escalation where required
+• Support with court escalation where the disputed amount exceeds AED 100,000

 Documents Commonly Required for a VAT Dispute